GLUG-PACE/Web-Designing-Workshop-Codes/README.md

 ## Topics to be covered in this session:
 - Creating HTML file or web page.
-- Creating a fresh User Interface using HTML an CSS.
+- Creating a fresh User Interface using HTML and CSS.
 - Learning to create a responsive website using CSS3 grid system.
 - Finishing up building the project by deploying it to GitHub pages.